Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 }

-This pattern prevents duplicate processing even if the same webhook arrives through different delivery attempts or is processed by multiple worker instances simultaneously.
+This pattern prevents duplicate processing even when the same webhook arrives through different delivery attempts or gets picked up by multiple worker instances at once.
 It is a fundamental safeguard for any production webhook integration.

-After the signature is verified and duplicate checking is in place, parse the JSON payload and validate its structure before acting on it.
+Once the signature is verified and duplicate checking is in place, parse the JSON payload and validate its structure before acting on it.
 Never assume the payload is well-formed.
-Network errors, encoding issues, or provider bugs can send malformed data to your endpoint.
+Network issues, encoding problems, or provider bugs can send unexpected data to your endpoint.

 $payload = file_get_contents('php://input');